L is for Legion

 20 years or so before, Professor Xavier was helping victims of war including the aforementioned Gabrielle, who was one of his patients and the two embarked on a short lived affair (I told you we’d get to unethical practices) after it ended, Xavier left Gabrielle who never told him she was pregnant.
 Fast-forward years later and their son (David) needed Xavier’s help and boy did he.

 David, being the son of one of the world’s most powerful psionics, was an omega level mutant with far reaching telepathy, telekinesis and pyrokinesis.
 However, since Xavier was involved, there was tragedy as David isn’t well.
 He suffers from dis-associative identity disorder (once more commonly referred to as multiple personality disorder) and this links to his powers.
-As well as David, we have Jack Wayne, Jamail and Cyndi, the psionic powers split between them, with David more of less supressed.
-This was the status quo until in an X-FActor issue (#108) which showed Legion awake and seemingly whole and having a plan to travel back in time to before he was born, kill Magneto (before he became Magneto) and save his father’s dream of human/mutant coexistence.
+In his own head personality wise as well as David, we have Jack Wayne, Jamail and Cyndi, the psionic powers split between them, with David more of less suppressed.
+This was the status quo until in an X-Factor issue (#108) which showed Legion awake and seemingly whole and having a plan to travel back in time to before he was born, kill Magneto (before he became Magneto) and save his father’s dream of human/mutant coexistence.
 This act led to the universe changing Age of Apocalypse event.

 More recently, David has had a bit of a resurgence in Si Spurrier’s X-Men Legacy series which focuses on the forgotten son of Xavier and the legacy he inherits.
 It’s also about something you really see looked at in mainstream comics, mental illness.
 Legion isn’t well, but he isn’t a villain, or violent, but instead was someone living with dis-associative identity disorder, with a mutant twist.
 There were hundreds if not thousands of errant personalities, each with it’s own power set.